ngs1810/CP-ddMZ/README.md

 *The scripts attached are labeled with name of variant caller, and the order of the script.
 For variant calling steps, the scripts are labelled with 0 and post variant calling will be labeled as 1 and so on.
 Both CNVnator and RetroSeq-based variants undergo same post-variant caliing process, therefore only one of each script is attached here to avoid repetitions*

-## 2.3 SV-Visualisation
+## 2.3 SV-Visualisation using SVPV

 ## 3.0 Somatic Variant Findings
 - 3.1 Mutect2
+- 3.2 Filter mutect calls
-- 3.2 MosaicHunter
+- 3.3 MosaicHunter

 ## 4.0 References